 - Treating meetings like group discussions

-- Breaking people up into small teams so they can work together on projects, problems, and other work that needs to be done
+- Breaking people up into small teams so they can work together on projects, problems, and other work

 - Never shaming people for sharing their ideas

 - Practicing active listening by repeating back what the person is saying or asking clarifying questions

 - Staying away from autocratic leadership, or leading with an iron fist

 The Advantages and Disadvantages of Democratic Leadership